andrewch28/100_Days/README.md

 #[{'name': 'Art', 'email': 'andrewch2817@gmail.com', 'year': 1961, 'month': 6, 'day': 3},
 # {'name': 'Kate', 'email': 'andrewch2817@gmail.com', 'year': 1961, 'month': 7, 'day': 3}]
 ```
-The whole day was about creating the project, so to properly revise it, the best option is to head over to the code of the project itself
+The whole day was about creating the project, so to properly revise it, the best option is to head over to the code of the project itself.
 ## ***Day 32.
 Send Email(smtplib) and Manage Dates (datetime).***
 ### smtplib
 ```py